Math Fact Fluency at Home Without Timed Tests

 Use short daily practice instead of long sessions

-Five to ten minutes of steady practice usually works better than one long session that leaves everyone irritated and vaguely ready to move into the woods.
+Five to ten minutes of steady practice usually works better than one long session that leaves everyone irritated and vaguely ready to disappear into the woods.

 Focus on small fact families